mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 ## 7. Conclusion
-In summary, this article shows to implement a WebSocket server and client in Http4s and Javascript respectively.
+In summary, this article shows how to implement a WebSocket server and client in Http4s and Javascript respectively.
 We built a chat application and learned how to process multiple messages and monitor the status of our application.

 We've only been handling text data, however many chat applications also handle other file formats like images, audio, video, and documents, this can be an area for further research.
 As always, the code for this application can be found [over on GitHub](https://github.com/hkateu/WebsocketChatApp).